 Cognitive behavioural therapy (CBT) aims to reduce dysfunctional emotions and behaviour by changing behaviour and thinking patterns.
 Professionals who specialise in this kind of therapy believe that a change in symptoms and behaviour follows a change in thinking.
 This change can be brought about in a number of ways, including the practice of new behaviours and analysis of faulty thinking patterns.
 The purpose of CBT is to reduce distress or unwanted behaviour by undoing this learning or by providing new, more adaptive learning.
 Again, cognitive behavioural therapists may not all be psychologists or psychiatrists and you should check with your Health Service Executive (HSE) Area to see if the service is available in your area.

 There are many forms of counselling available for a wide range of problems and many counsellors specialise in particular areas such as addiction or bereavement.
 All approaches emphasise non-judgemental, attentive listening and respect for the client.
-Counselling aims to enable people to take control of their own lives, and the counsellor may not adhere to one particular theory.
+Counselling aims to enable people to take control of their own lives.
 Self-referral is the usual route to counselling, although a GP, psychiatrist or trusted friend may be able to recommend someone suitable.
 Some counsellors are qualified psychologists, but many are not.
 Those who are not may have a basic degree or training in other areas and/or relevant work experience (for example, teaching, nursing, etc.) plus a counselling qualification.
 These qualifications can vary from Masters degrees to short-term courses.
 It is important to make sure you are happy with the training and qualifications of any counsellor that you choose.
 Counselling is often one session per week and tends to be short-term rather than longer-term, although this can vary.

 Psychotherapy tends to be more in-depth than counselling.
 It is based on the idea that the less aware we are of our motives, feelings and actions, the more they control us and the more we stay stuck in old patterns that may be harmful to us.
 A psychotherapist can help patients to examine their subconscious mind.
 By bringing any unconscious motives, fears and feelings to light and dealing with them, patients can often get relief from their symptoms.
-Psychotherapists usually undertake a long postgraduate training that requires trainees to undergo therapy, often twice per week, for several years.
-The techniques and interventions used by the psychotherapist vary according to the theoretical framework within which he or she is working.
+Psychotherapists usually undertake a long postgraduate training that requires trainees to undergo therapy.

 The psychiatric nurse plays a central role in the care of the psychiatric patient, both in a hospital setting and in the community.
 He or she works within a psychiatric service as part of a health care team.
 Nurses provide both physical and psychological care to their patients and can also provide essential support and encouragement to the patients' families.
 The nurse's activities are varied but can include: